opencdms-dev/legacy-opencdms-api/README.md

 $ uvicorn src.main:app --reload --host 0.0.0.0 --port 8000
 ```

-Note: You have to run database instance separately
+Note: You have to run database instance separately.
+Go to this repository for detail. https://github.com/opencdms/opencdms-test-data